 - UK - Plumbing qualifications

 - AU - Plumbing qualifications

 4. Finances for your plumbing business

 The next thing to get serious about is resources and capital.
 Starting a business doesn’t come cheap, and will almost always require an initial outlay of cash.
 As an independent plumber, your major costs will likely be investing in a vehicle and equipment.
 The scope of these will vary depending on what sort of market you intend to service.

 - Find cash from a third party

-Unless you’re lucky enough to have enough cash on hand to launch your business, you’ll need to approach your bank or other lender about a small business loan.
+Unless you’re lucky enough to have enough cash on hand to launch your business, you’ll need to approach your bank or other lenders about a small business loan.
 Almost all major banks have small business departments, and they provide a range of financial options: